Samuel Goudsmit: Life and career

 Goudsmit was born in The Hague, Netherlands, of Dutch Jewish descent.
 He was the son of Isaac Goudsmit, a manufacturer of water-closets, and Marianne Goudsmit-Gompers, who ran a millinery shop.
 In 1943, his parents were deported to a concentration camp by the German occupiers of the Netherlands and were murdered there.

 Goudsmit studied physics at the University of Leiden under Paul Ehrenfest, where he obtained his PhD in 1927.
-After receiving his PhD, Goudsmit served as a Professor at the University of Michigan between 1927 and 1946.
+After receiving his PhD, Goudsmit served as a professor at the University of Michigan between 1927 and 1946.
 In 1930 he co-authored a text with Linus Pauling titled The Structure of Line Spectra.

 During World War II he worked at the Massachusetts Institute of Technology.
 As scientific head of the Alsos Mission, he successfully reached a German group of nuclear physicists around Werner Heisenberg and Otto Hahn at Hechingen (then French zone) in advance of French physicist Yves Rocard, who had previously succeeded in recruiting German scientists to come to France.

 Alsos, part of the Manhattan Project, was designed to assess the progress of the Nazi atomic bomb project.
 In the book Alsos, published in 1947, Goudsmit concludes that the Germans did not get close to creating a weapon.
 He attributed this to the inability of science to function under a totalitarian state and to Nazi scientists' lack of understanding of how to engineer an atomic bomb.
 Both of these conclusions have been disputed by later historians (see Heisenberg) and contradicted by the fact that the totalitarian Soviet state produced the bomb shortly after the book's release.
+However that statement overlooks the actions of physicist Klaus Fuchs who sent "many intelligence reports directly from Los Alamos".

 After the war he was briefly a professor at Northwestern University, and from 1948 to 1970 was a senior scientist at the Brookhaven National Laboratory, chairing the Physics Department 1952–1960.
 He meanwhile became well known as editor-in-chief of the leading physics journal Physical Review, published by the American Physical Society.
 In July 1958 he started the journal Physical Review Letters, which offers short notes with attendant brief delays.
-On his retirement as editor in 1974, Goudsmit moved to the faculty of the University of Nevada in Reno, where he remained until his death four years later.
+On his retirement as editor in 1974, Goudsmit moved to the faculty of the University of Nevada, Reno, where he remained until his death four years later.